elibroftw/blog.elijahlopez.ca/content/posts/uw-wlu-double-degree.md

 ]
 ---
 I started my double degree BCS and BBA journey in Fall 2019.
-Here are some things you should know about the program plus the environment.
+Here are some things you should know about the program plus the University environment.
+I'll start with the tips so that this post is useful for everyone.

+{{< toc >}}

+## University Life Tips

+### Connecting to eduroam

+This is a pain in the ass every time I get a new device because I have to Google for it instead of pulling up my blog.
+Even more so with my Pixel 7.

+For normal connections, the username follows `lope3800@wlu.ca` with the same password you use to login to your email.

+If you are running AOSP 11+, like the Google Pixel 7, this is what you need to set.
+If you want to use your University of Waterloo identification, just use `waitIAM@uwaterloo.ca`.

+- EAP method: PEAP
+- Phase 2 authentication: MSCHAPV2
+- CA certificate: trust on first use
+- Do not verify
+- Identify: lope3800@wlu.ca
+- Password: same as @mylaurier.ca password
+- Advanced > Privacy > Use device MAC :(

 ## Homeschool Differences